Connect to ChatGPT #

 Plugin_AnyScript_Command=python -u chatgpt.py

-Start up MMDAgent-EX and try conversing with ChatGPT.
+Start MMDAgent-EX and try conversing with ChatGPT.

-Extension to Streaming #
+Extending to streaming #

 # tested on openai 1.3.9